 The simple silver sword hands and markers complements the sunburst dial and pretty much complete the watch’s look.
 It is without a doubt the Cocktail Time wins hands down.

 Mesmerized By The Gorgeous Sunburst Dial?
-Get the Seiko Cocktail Time At Amazon!
+Where Can I Get One?

 I hope you like my Seiko Cocktail Time review and find it helpful.
 If you have any comments or opinion on this watch, just ask me will ya.